dbosoft/YaNco/README.md

 **.NET**

 The library requires .NET Framework >= 4.7.1 or .NET Core 2.0 or higher.

 Supported platforms: Windows, Linux and MacOS.

 **Windows: C++ Runtimes**

-On Windows the Visual Studio 2013 (VC++ 12.0) runtime library and the Visual Studio 2019 VC runtime library have to be installed.
+On Windows the Visual Studio 2013 (VC++ 12.0) runtime library has to be installed.
+If you target .NET Framework or .NET Core 3.1 you will also have to install the Visual Studio 2019 VC runtime library.

 Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads